reTHINK-project/dev-catalogue/README.md

 To start the three components, run the following commands _in that order_ in separate terminal windows:

-1. docker run -it --net=host rethink/catalogue-broker
+1. docker run -it --net=host rethink/catalogue-broker:v2.0
-2. docker run -it --net=host rethink/catalogue-database
+2. docker run -it --net=host rethink/catalogue-database:v2.0
-3. docker run -it --net=host rethink/catalogue-test-client
+3. docker run -it --net=host rethink/catalogue-test-client:v2.0

 You may then open a web-browser and go to _http://localhost:8090_ to access the test client's GUI.
-Note that right now, we only have two Hyperties in the Database, named _MyFirstHyperty_ and _MySecondHyperty_.

-For some fun, load _MySecondHyperty_ and execute the Hyperties code :-)